Scheduled MonumentsWalesRoman Earthwork NE of Caersws (revealed by aerial photography)

 What is Roman Earthwork NE of Caersws (revealed by aerial photography)?

-Roman Earthwork NE of Caersws is a Roman monument revealed through aerial photography in the vicinity of Caersws in Montgomeryshire, Wales.
+Roman Earthwork NE of Caersws is a Roman military or administrative installation revealed through aerial photographic survey in the Montgomeryshire landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG161.

 What period does Roman Earthwork NE of Caersws (revealed by aerial photography) date from?

 Roman Earthwork NE of Caersws (revealed by aerial photography) dates from the roman period, and is classified as a earthwork (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Roman Earthwork NE of Caersws (revealed by aerial photography)?